na-na-hi/renget/archive/arkanebots.md

-I make bots of whatever Im feeling like at the moment, regardless of if they align with my fetishes I test all my bots for basic functionality on Turbo though they all obviously perform better on better AI like Claude or GPT4
+I make bots of whatever Im feeling like at the moment, regardless of if they align with my fetishes I test all my bots for basic functionality on Turbo though they all obviously perform better on better AI like Claude or GPT4 Here is my burner, in case you want to send me ideas, logs, fan mail, hate mail, cat porn, or just say hello: 2385040192@proton.me
 [TOC]